MIND.set

 Status Current project

-Funding: Federal Ministry of Family Affairs, Senior Citizens, Women and Youth (Institutional funding)
+Funding: Federal Ministry for Education, Family Affairs, Senior Citizens, Women and Youth (Institutional funding)

 Cooperation partner:

-There is close cooperation with Iniobong Essien (Leuphana University Lüneburg), who has a high level of expertise in the field of indirect measurement methods, and with Stefanie Hechler from the NaDiRa experiment module.
+There is close cooperation with Iniobong Essien (Leuphana University of Lüneburg), who set up MIND.set together with Susanne Veit and has a high level of expertise in the field of indirect measurement methods, and with Stefanie Hechler (Free University of Berlin, former NaDiRa employee).